Sauna for Skin: What Dermatology Research Shows

 Increased Blood Flow

 Heat causes vasodilation—your blood vessels expand, increasing blood flow to the skin by up to 50-70%.
-This delivers:
+Your skin receives:

 - Oxygen